fifth-postulate/esche.rs/manuscript/src/picture.md

 ## Shape & Style
 `Shape` are primitive drawing instructions.
-Various sort of lines and instructions where to place them.
+Various sort of lines and instructions and where to place them.
 If you are really curious you can take a look at the [documentation](http://localhost:3000/doc/eschers/shape/enum.Shape.html).

 The basic shapes are used to provide more abstract drawing instructions such as